moonsharp-devs/moonsharp_org/getting_started.md

 package named "MoonSharp".

 ##### In Xamarin Studio, with Nuget

 Under the "Project" menu, select "Add Nuget packages...".
-In the following window, search for "MoonSharp".
+In the following window, search for ``MoonSharp``.
-Select the project whose id is exactly "MoonSharp".
+Select the project whose id is exactly ``MoonSharp``.

 ##### In Visual Studio (or any other IDE) without using Nuget

-Refer to the documentation of your IDE to add **MoonSharp.Interpreter.dll**, contained in the "library" folder of the MoonSharp distribution, as dependencies.
+Refer to the documentation of your IDE to add ``MoonSharp.Interpreter.dll``, contained in the folder of the target of your choice as a dependency.

 ##### In Unity

-Put the **MoonSharp.Interpreter.dll**, contained in the "interpreter/net35" folder of the MoonSharp distribution, in your Assets/Plugins folder.
+Put the ``MoonSharp.Interpreter.dll``, contained in the ``interpreter/net35`` folder of the MoonSharp distribution, in your ``Assets/Plugins`` folder.

-If Windows Store apps / Windows Phone support is needed, copy **MoonSharp.Interpreter.dll** contained in the interpreter/portable-net40 folder of the MoonSharp distribution, in an Assets/Plugins/WSA folder.
+If Windows Store apps / Windows Phone support is needed, copy ``MoonSharp.Interpreter.dll`` contained in the ``interpreter/portable-net40`` folder of the MoonSharp distribution, in an ``Assets/Plugins/WSA`` folder.
-Then, follow this guide: http://docs.unity3d.com/Manual/windowsstore-plugins.html
+Then, <a href="http://docs.unity3d.com/Manual/windowsstore-plugins.html">follow this guide</a>.

 After this, add them as references from MonoDevelop-Unity.